Philip Geipel

 Philip Geipel (born 9 December 1986 in Plauen) is a German auto racing driver.

-In 2004 he entered the German Toyota Yaris Cup, winning the championship in 2005.
+In 2004, Geipel entered the German Toyota Yaris Cup, winning the championship in 2005.
 He has competed in the FIA World Touring Car Championship in 2006 and 2007.
 Both times he raced in two rounds at Brno for the Yaco Racing Team in a Toyota Corolla.
 He raced a Toyota Auris in the 2008 German ADAC Procar Series, winning the championship in what was his third year in the series.
 He returned to the WTCC in 2009 for Engstler Motorsport.